spdx/spdx-online-tools/README.md

 6. (Optional) If you want to use the license submittal feature or check license feature, follow the below step(s):
     * Install redis server on your local machine.

-        **For linux/Mac user use**
+        **For linux users**

-        `sudo apt-get install redis-server`.
+        * Use the command `sudo apt-get install redis-server` to install the redis server.

+        **For Mac users**

+        * Install the redis by running the command

+            `brew install redis`.
+        * If you want to run redis whenever your computer starts then run

+            `ln -sfv /usr/local/opt/redis/*.plist ~/Library/LaunchAgents`.

+        * To run the redis server use

+            `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.redis.plist`.
+        * To test if the redis is working run the command `redis-cli ping`.
+If it returns `Pong` then you are good to go.

         **For Windows users**

-        Download the redis server from [here](https://github.com/microsoftarchive/redis/releases) and install it.
+        * Download the redis server from [here](https://github.com/microsoftarchive/redis/releases) and install it.
-    * Make sure redis server is running(for windows users only as they will have to run the redis server manually) and keep it running until you are done using the license submittal or check license feature.
+    * Make sure redis server is running and keep it running until you are done using the license submittal or check license feature.

         *The redis is used to store the license text of license present on the SPDX license list.
 For the very first time it may take a while to build the license on the redis server.*